 Embark your vessel and meet some of your fellow explorers as you become acquainted with the luxurious amenities found on board.
 This evening, after settling in and setting sail, you will be introduced to your Expedition Team.

-Today you have two choices: a morning visit to the colonial-style city of La Serena or a longer visit to the Limarí Valley.
+Today you have choices: a morning visit to the colonial-style city of La Serena, or a longer visit to the Limarí Valley.

 For the morning excursion drive south to La Herradura Bay and its 1.2 mile long beach before heading north to La Serena, Chile’s second-oldest city.
 The coastal avenue leads to a famous landmark of the region, a lighthouse built in the mid-20th century.
 Driving along the Francisco de Aguirre Boulevard, named after the second founder of the city.
 With its many reproductions of ancient statues, reach the Main Plaza and the Recova Market.
 Set in a picturesque patio, this market has the famous blue semi-precious lapis lazuli, pottery and ceramics with Diaguita design, as well as alpaca wool articles on offer.